-ISM 2202C Business Intelligence Reporting 40 hours, 3 credits The goal of this course is to allow students to
+ISM 2202C Business Intelligence Reporting 40 hours, 3 credits

 The goal of this course is to allow students to understand what business intelligence is and how it affects the success or failure of organizations.
 In particular, this course will focus on business intelligence using industry-standard reporting tools as the basis for deriving this information.